Daniel Pearl Berkshire Scholarship

 While Pearl’s career was in journalism, he was a gifted musician, trained as a classical violinist.
 He also played guitar and mandolin, and while living in the Berkshires he performed in a bluegrass band.

-• You graduated from high school in 2019 or 2020 and deferred college enrollment for one or two years, but plan to enter your first year of college in the fall of 2020, OR:
+- You graduated from high school in 2021 or 2022 and deferred college enrollment for one or two “gap” years, but plan to enter your first year of college in the fall of 2023, OR:

 Graduates of any public or private high school may qualify, as long as they meet the following residence requirement: The applicant must have maintained home residence during his or her entire senior year in high school within the circulation and news coverage area of The Berkshire Eagle.
 That area is defined as, and limited to: